Ballet

 About

-Our ballet instructors teach little girls the art and technique of ballet.
-The girls will also learn what it means to be a daughter of the King as they study some of God’s character traits, including grace, courage, joy, hope, and faith.
-It is a fun and encouraging time each week as our instructors seek to help these girls grow in artistic excellence and biblical truth.
+Our ballet instructors teach girls the art and technique of ballet.
+The girls also learn what it means to be a daughter of the King by studying some of God’s character traits, including grace, courage, joy, hope, and faith.
+Ballet class is a fun and encouraging time each week as girls grow in artistic excellence and biblical truth.

-Classes are year-long (15 weeks in the fall or spring) and include a fall or spring program.
+Classes are a year long (15 weeks in the fall and 15 weeks in the spring) and include a fall program and a spring program.

 Note: Class sizes are limited.
 Preference will be given to returning students, and remaining class spots will be given on a first-come, first-served basis.